 Your safety is paramount when it comes to any adventure activity.
 Being safe consists of many things, and often, advance preparation is needed to make sure you are always in the safest possible situation.
 Start by making sure you have all your documents in order.
 These include your passport, airline tickets, reservations, photo ID’s, and more.
 Consider carrying extra copies of crucial documents, packing them in separate places in case one of your bags gets stolen or lost.
 You’ll have to calculate the amount of cash you can and should carry on your person (too much cash is an unnecessary risk) and make sure your credit and debit cards are activated to work internationally.

 Preparing a travel budget is always a good idea.
 This way, you will make the right spending choices, stay within limits, and not find yourself in a situation that you can’t afford.
 I make soft and hard copies of my budget, and keep a religious track of expenditures as my trip progresses.
 I also always make it a point to have all important phone numbers (local authorities, embassies, emergency contacts etc.) written down as well as stored on my phone.
 That way, if my phone gets misplaced, I always have the written copies in case I need help.
 In regards to adventure sports, having copies of special insurance is of utmost importance.
-You will have to check your travel insurance policy to see if it covers adventure activities, and if not, either add additional coverage or check out some providers that specially cater to the activity of your passion.
+You will have to check your travel insurance policy to see if it covers adventure activities, and if not, either add additional coverage or check out some travel insurance providers like GoBear that specially caters to the activity of your passion.
 This is something you will have to plan beforehand – trust me, you don’t want to be stacking up healthcare bills in a foreign country!